-Youths seek something they can surrender themselves to, body and soul.
-The contemporary image of adulthood does not satisfy youth; it includes nothing daring or adventuresome; everything is ordered and ruled, a comfortable bourgeois life of security.
-The adult gives him/her little or nothing which rises above his/her own interests.
+Youths seek something they can surrender themselves to body and soul.
+The contemporary image of adulthood does not satisfy youths; it includes nothing daring or adventuresome; everything is ordered and ruled, a comfortable bourgeois life of security.
+The adult gives him little or nothing that rises above his own interests.
 The daring of the tasks and surrender are no longer in order.
 The élan is missing-the demanding personal input.
-Adulthood is addressed to the comfortable-also in educating.
-No demands are set regarding laws, personal responsibility, and the gravity of existence.
+Adulthood is addresses to the comfortable-also in educating.
+No demands are set regarding laws, personal responsibility and the gravity of existence.
 Psychologizing education leads to a fear of acts of conscience and the complicated.

 Boredom is experienced regarding advertising, making money and moral weakness.
-Youth seek out a true, open, genuine, spiritually rich adult to make his/her life mean something.
-Then, values lose their direction-giving power for youths since they are made relative, minimized and nihilated.
+Youths seek out a true, open, genuine, spiritually rich adult in order to make his life mean something.
+Then.
+Values lose their direction-giving power for youths since they are made relative, minimized and nihilated.

-Youth want to be addressed personally.
+Youths want to be addresses personally.
 They despise platitudes and clichés.
 They seek conversation with someone who has something important to say (view of world and of life).
-They need personal input; they are not satisfied with a comfortable, provided for existence; they seek opportunity for personal input; they seek daring, adventure, fulfillment.
-Often, adults suppress their lust for daring and smother their idealism ("This is foolish to expect; seek money and security.")26 sensitivity regarding religion.
-The Church, religious norms, and organized religion address youths, but to a continually lesser degree.
-This is one of the most disturbed types of communication between parents and youth.
-From the popularity, e.g., of the Jesus Movement and similar ones, evidence the youths' need and search regarding authentic religious experiences.
+They have a need for personal input; they are not satisfied with a comfortable, provided for existence; the seek opportunity for personal input; they seek daring, adventure, fulfillment.
+Often adults suppress their lust for daring and smother their idealism ("This is foolish to expect; seek money and security.")26 organized religion address youths but to a continually lesser degree.
+This is one of the most disturbed types of communication between parents and youths.
+From the popularity, e.g., of the Jesus Movement and similar ones evidence the youths' need and search regarding authentic religious experiences.